 If you want to make this recipe Gluten-Free, also make sure to be using Gluten-Free Cornflakes!

-Instead, they use lots of Dried Candied Fruits, a little bit of Coconut and some Orange Peels.
+In addition to the Cornflakes, these treats are packed with Dried Candied Fruits, a little bit of Coconut and some Orange Peels.

 When it comes to the Caramel, this is a Florentine recipe with Honey, Cream and Caster Sugar.
 No Condensed Milk or Butter that tends to make the cookie greasy here!